Best Books from 2023

 Nineteen-year-old Marion’s dreams come true when she’s cast as a member of the Rockettes, Radio City Music Hall’s precision dance troupe.
 It’s an honor for any dancer to be selected for the role and given the opportunity to perform at the Art Deco masterpiece of a theater that is Radio City.
 But Marion soon learns that, behind the scenes, the days are long and the rehearsals grueling.

-One night, in 1956, a bomb explodes in the theater.
-It’s suspected to be the work of the infamous “Big Apple Bomber” who has been planting bombs in crowded places around the city for the past sixteen years.
+One night, in 1956, a bomb exploded in the theater.
+It’s suspected to be the work of the infamous “Big Apple Bomber,” who has been planting bombs in crowded places around the city for the past sixteen years.
 The police still have no leads, leaving citizens living in fear.
 At Marion’s urging, the police agree to try psychological profiling, a radical new technique at the time.

 While the Rockettes are trained to stay in line, Marion realizes that to help catch the bomber, she’ll have to stand out.

-Before reading, Melissa was unaware of the real Manhattan bombings that took place in this time period.
-Between that history, the inclusion of mental health care at the time, and the dawn of criminal profiling, this book was the perfect mix of entertaining and educational.
+Before reading, the Book Girls were unaware of the real Manhattan bombings that took place during this time period.
+Given that history, the inclusion of mental health care at the time, and the dawn of criminal profiling, this book was the perfect mix of entertaining and educational.

 Hello Stranger